jhcook/docker-sensu-server/README.md

 # docker-sensu-server

 CentOS and Sensu.
-It runs redis, rabbitmq-server, uchiwa, sensu-api, sensu-server and ssh processes.
+It runs redis, rabbitmq-server, uchiwa, sensu-api and sensu-server.

 ## Installation